freedoom-badass-edition/freedoom-badass-edition/README.md

 ## building on windows

+1. install python
-1. clone the repository
+2. clone the repository
-2. install deutex in the repository
+3. install deutex in the repository
-3. run the batch file (build.bat for the main mod, build_mappack.bat for the mappack) located in the repository
+4. run the batch file (build.bat for the main mod, build_mappack.bat for the mappack) located in the repository